 - Let them carry cloth napkins from home instead of using paper towels or tissue papers.

-- Show your children how to grow vegetables and fruits in the backyard to minimize buying them from grocery stores.
+- Show your children how to grow vegetables and fruits in the backyard to regenerate their own resources and minimize buying them from grocery stores.

 - Make them avoid buying products with extra packaging to reduce waste generation.

 - Before creating the new school year’s shopping list, encourage your children to check out the previous year’s materials that can be reused.

 - Teach your children to avoid disposable cutlery.

 Teaching Children How To Reuse

 Reusing can be a fun activity through simple and innovative ways to repurpose things.